-- 1. Each zone may select a maximum of two teams in each category to attend provincials.
-In the event that all ACA tie-breaking methods have been exhausted at a zone championship, all teams placing with the top two scores will qualify to compete at the provincial championship.
-In the event that a category has fewer than six teams registered, the ASAA commissioner in concert with the ACA judging director will review the zone competition scores and invite the next highest ranking team(s) until six berths are filled.
+- A. Each Zone may select a maximum of two teams in each category to attend Provincials.
+In the event that all ACA tie-breaking methods have been exhausted at a Zone championship, all teams placing with the top two scores will qualify to compete at the Provincial Championship.
+In the event that a category has fewer than six teams registered, the ASAA Commissioner in concert with the ACA judging director will review the Zone competition scores and invite the next highest ranking team(s) until six berths are filled.
 This process will occur for each category.
-If a category still has fewer than three teams registered, that category will be cancelled for the immediate provincials. - 2.
-In addition to C.1. above, the host school automatically qualifies to compete in each category that the school is registered in at the provincial competition, allowing for a maximum of three teams (see 1. for the allowance for tied teams) from their zone in each classification if the host school does not make the top two in their zone championship.
+If a category still has fewer than three teams registered, that category will be cancelled for the immediate Provincials. - B. In addition to 3.A. above, the host school automatically qualifies to compete in each category that the school is registered in at the Provincial competition, allowing for a maximum of three teams (see 3.A for the allowance for tied teams) from their Zone in each classification if the host school does not make the top two in their Zone championship.